Edgar Manas

-1875 in Istanbul – March 9, 1964 in Istanbul) was a Turkish-born Armenian composer, conductor and musicologist.
-He is one of the three co-authors of the Turkish National Anthem, as he made the arrangements for orchestra.
+1875 in Istanbul – March 9, 1964 in Istanbul) was a Turkish composer, conductor and musicologist of Armenian descent.
+He is one of the three co-composers of the Turkish National Anthem, as he made the arrangements for orchestra.

 Family

 Of Armenian descent, Edgar's father, Alexandre Manas, was the chief translator for the Ottoman Public Debt Administration.
 The family lineage may be traced back to Caesarea (now Kayseri), where it originated in the mid-sixteenth century.
 Raphael Manas (c.1710 - 1790), an official painter of the Ottoman Empire, was arguably the most outstanding figure of the Manas dynasty: he made the portraits of Mahmud I, Osman III and Mustafa III.